JRKhoo/CHIter/README.md

 This is a worm with a trojan inside

 The worm spreads through your file subdirectories, starting from the directory it is placed in.
 Once inside, a trojan downloads resources from the internet and runs it on your computer.

+Cleanup the files downloaded using the Cleanup.py, specify the file name to clean